Madison Jeffries: Fictional character biography

 During the Krakoan Age, Madison Jeffries becomes a citizen of Krakoa, a living island that was established as a mutant nation.
 However, he is imprisoned for attempting to assist Danger by creating an artificial environment for her, which Krakoa is unable to accept as part of itself.
 After escaping from prison, Madison and the Exiles track Sabretooth to Noble Island, a site used for human experimentation.
-Madison is confronted by the experiments, who kill him by ripping him in half.
+Madison is confronted by the experiments, who kill him.